 The insidious process of muscle loss, also known as sarcopenia, makes everyday tasks seem more and more difficult, creating feelings of discouragement and a sense that you’re “not up to it.”
 This reduction in activity not only deprives your bones and muscles of the stimulation they need to stave off bone loss, but it can also give rise to bone-damaging depression.

-Because both bone density and muscle strength and tone tend to decrease with age, it’s all the more important to follow the alkalizing, clinical nutrition plan described in the Save Our Bones Program in addition to targeted exercises like today’s move.
+Because both bone density and muscle strength and tone tend to decrease with age, it’s all the more important to follow the alkalizing, clinical nutrition plan described in the Osteoporosis Reversal Program in addition to targeted exercises like today’s move.

 So what better way to get started on staving off sarcopenia than with this Weekend Challenge?
 And there are three more challenges below that make great follow-ups to this one.